Nakalipithecus: Anatomy

 Nakalipithecus has an overall large size, with teeth similar in size to those of female gorillas and orangutans.
 The specimen is thus presumed female.
 The Samburupithecus specimen was also about the same size.
 Unlike other apes, the canines are short, and as long as they are wide—about 10.7x10.5 mm in height and width respectively.
 For comparison, the left first incisor is 10.8x8.6 mm.
 The premolars are elongated, and the protoconid (the cusp on the tongue side) of the third premolar is oriented more cheekwards, which is a distinguishing characteristic of Miocene African apes from Miocene Eurasian apes.
 Compared to African apes contemporary with Nakalipithecus, the tooth enamel on the molars is thinner, and the cusps (which project outward from the tooth) are less inflated, creating a wider basin.
 In the holotype, the first, second, and third molars are 15.6x14 mm, 16.2x15.8 mm, and 19.5x15.1 mm, respectively.
 Like modern and some contemporary apes, but unlike earlier East African apes, the first molar is relatively large, with a first molar to second molar ratio of 85%.
 Like Ouranopithecus and early Sivapithecus (Sivapithecus is known from the Indian subcontinent), but unlike most contemporary and future apes, the third molar was much larger than the second, with a third molar to second molar ratio of 115%, though this ratio is smaller than that of the later Southeast Asian Khoratpithecus.
 The mandible is less robust (heavily built) than those of contemporary Eurasian Miocene apes, except for Ouranopithecus.

 Palaeobiology

 During the Late Miocene, East Africa, the Sahara, the Middle East, and Southern Europe all appear to have been predominantly seasonal sclerophyllous evergreen woodland environments.
 Nakali appears to have been dominated by C3 (forest) plants.
 Nakalipithecus is known from the Upper Beds, which comprise lakeside or riverine deposits.
 Climate change caused the expansion of grasslands in Africa from 10–7 million years ago, likely fragmenting populations of forest-dwelling primates, leading to extinction.

-Nakali has also yielded a black rhino specimen, the pig Nyanzachoerus, an antelope, the hippo Kenyapotamus, the rhino Kenyatherium, the giraffe Palaeotragus, the horse Hipparion, the elephants Deinotherium and (possibly) Choerolophodon, and the colobine monkey Microcolobus.
+Nakali has also yielded a black rhino specimen, the pig Nyanzachoerus, an antelope, the hippo Kenyapotamus, the rhino Kenyatherium, the giraffe Palaeotragus, the horse Hipparion, the elephant-like proboscideans Deinotherium and (possibly) Choerolophodon, and the colobine monkey Microcolobus.
 The third premolar of a small nyanzapithecine ape was also found in Nakali, and Samburupithecus was nearly contemporaneous with Nakalipithecus, and was discovered 60 km to the north of Nakali.